heximhotep/ofxOpenPoseOut/README.md

 ![alt text](https://raw.githubusercontent.com/heximhotep/ofxOpenPoseOut/master/docs/example_img_out.jpg "output frame")

 ### Prerequisites
  openFrameworks
  CUDA 8.0 AND 9.0
  ofxOpenCV
  ofxJSON
  K-Lite Codec Pack
  (recommended) ffmpeg

 ### Installation
 1. clone this repo into the 'apps' folder of your openFrameworks installation.
 2. run 'setup.bat' to download 3rd party libraries and model files
 3. navigate to ofxOpenPoseOut/bin/data
 4. place input video(s) in the input folder.
-Any video format for which you have a codec installed for will work.
+Any video format for which you have a codec installed will work.
 5. open 'settings.config' in Sublime or Wordpad (notepad does not load newlines and is hard to use).
   - change the 'inputVideoPath' property to match the name of your intended video (keep 'input/' prefix)
   - set the 'startFrame' property to the frame you'd like to start analysis at (if set to 0, you will start at the beginning of the video)